‘Want To Be the Best in the World’ – Heinrich Klaasen Declares Intention After 5th Successive ODI Fifty Sends South Africa to Semi-Final of Champions Trophy 2025

 “But I want to be the best in the world, and I know I can play situations well and for me, just to keep hitting it on the ground for as long as possible, like I did tonight [is important].
 I’m quite pleased with my innings tonight.
 [I scored runs] by standing still and just trusting my technique.
 I know my swing is good, so as long as it clicks then I am quite happy,” he added.

 Klaasen acknowledges that he is in a great phase with his batting and has a clear understanding of his game.
-He doesn’t rely on facing South Africa’s fast bowlers in the nets but instead focuses on specific drills and a bit of spin practice.
-Right now, he feels in top form, consistently hitting the ball from the middle of the bat.
-For him, maintaining proper technique is the key, and as long as he gets that right, he is satisfied with his performance.
+He doesn’t rely on facing South Africa’s fast bowlers in the nets but instead focuses on specific drills and practice against spin.
+Off late, he feels in top form, consistently hitting the ball from the middle of the bat.
+For him, maintaining proper technique is the key and as long as he gets that right, he is satisfied with his performance.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.